felixdorn/bare/README.md

 * If you don't know their path in advance.

-A common pattern is to create a new route in your framework, for example, `/_/list-of-undiscoverable-pages`, which contains a list of links to all of the otherwise undiscoverable pages.
+A common pattern is to create a new route server-side, for example, `/_/list-of-undiscoverable-pages`, which contains a list of links to all of the otherwise undiscoverable pages.

 And then tell Bare to look for it:
 ```toml